UB University of Baltimore

 Final Exam

-The final exam is a multiple-choice in-class, open book exam, covering the applied materials seen in the second part of the course.
+The final exam is a multiple-choice in-class, on-line, open book exam, covering the applied materials from February 29 on.

 TEXTBOOK